documentationfor yFiles for HTML 3.0.0.1

 toFront(item: IModelItem): void

-Moves the element to the end of the rendering list, causing it to be drawn last and therefore to be rendered in the front.
+Moves the element to the end of the rendering list, causing it to be drawn last and, therefore, rendered in the front.

 toFront(items: IEnumerable<IModelItem>): void

-Moves the elements to the end of the rendering list, causing them to be drawn last and therefore to be rendered in the front.
+Moves the elements to the end of the rendering list, causing them to be drawn last and, therefore, rendered in the front.
 The relative order of the elements is preserved.

 toBack(item: IModelItem): void

-Moves the element to the start of the rendering list, causing it to be drawn first and therefore to be rendered in the back.
+Moves the element to the start of the rendering list, causing it to be drawn first and, therefore, rendered in the back.
 The relative order of the elements is preserved.

 toBack(items: IEnumerable<IModelItem>): void

-Moves the elements to the start of the rendering list, causing them to be drawn first and therefore to be rendered in the back.
+Moves the elements to the start of the rendering list, causing them to be drawn first and, therefore, rendered in the back.
 The relative order of the elements is preserved.

 raise(item: IModelItem): void

-Changes the place of this element with its successor in the list, causing it to be rendered in front of its former successor.
+Changes the position of this element with its successor in the list, causing it to be rendered in front of its former successor.

 raise(items: IEnumerable<IModelItem>): void

-Changes the place of the elements with their successor in the list, causing them to be rendered in front of their former successor.
+Changes the position of the elements with their successor in the list, causing them to be rendered in front of their former successor.
 The relative order of the elements is preserved.

 lower(item: IModelItem): void

-Changes the place of this element with its predecessor in the list, causing it to be rendered behind its former predecessor.
+Changes the position of this element with its predecessor in the list, causing it to be rendered behind its former predecessor.

 lower(items: IEnumerable<IModelItem>): void

-Changes the place of the elements with their predecessor in the list, causing them to be rendered behind their former predecessor.
+Changes the position of the elements with their predecessor in the list, causing them to be rendered behind their former predecessor.
 The relative order of the elements is preserved.

-Let us illustrate changing the order with a simple example.
+Let’s illustrate changing the order with a simple example.
 We create three overlapping nodes: first n1, then n2, and finally n3.
-The rendering order is n1, n2, n3, and therefore, n1 is the undermost and n2 the topmost node.
+The rendering order is n1, n2, n3.
+Therefore, n1 is the bottommost and n3 the topmost node.

 Now we raise n2, so the rendering order is now n1, n3, n2, and n2 is topmost.